Velocidex/velociraptor-docs/content/knowledge_base/tips/ssl.md

 ### Update the client.config.yaml
-In the client section modify to not use self signed, and add the root certificates to be trusted, which in our case was a root and multiple intermediaries.
+In the client section modify `use_self_signed_ssl` to be false, and add the CA root/intermediary certificates to be trusted by the client:

 ```yaml
 use_self_signed_ssl: false